dukeofharen/wp-starter/README.md

 ## Building

 To build the theme, execute `npm run build` in the `src` folder.
 The theme will be built as a .zip file and will be placed in the `src/dist` folder.
 This file can be uploaded to your live WordPress installation, from the admin backend.

+## Restoring an existing site

+If you want to load an existing website + SQL dump, you can do that as well.
+Place the complete WordPress directory in the folder `restore/site` and place the SQL dump in `restore/dump.sql`.
+When starting the container, the following steps are executed:

+- The SQL file is written to the database.
+- The contents of the `site` folder are written to the correct Docker volume.
+- The `wp-config.php` file in the `site` folder is updated with the correct database credentials.
+- A find / replace is executed on the database to replace the "old" URL with the local development URL.